A Man Called Shenandoah

 A Man Called Shenandoah is an American Western television series that aired Monday evenings on ABC-TV from September 13, 1965, to May 16, 1966.
+Reruns then continued until September 5, 1966.
 It was produced by MGM Television.
 Some of the location work for the 34 half-hour black and white episodes were filmed in California's Sierra Nevada and Mojave Desert.

 The series starred Robert Horton, who had costarred on Wagon Train from 1957 to 1962.
 He left that series, vowing never to do another television western, but agreed to star in A Man Called Shenandoah because he felt the show would be a great opportunity for him as an actor.
 The series is set in 1870 and portrays an amnesiac facing hardship and danger while trying to unravel his identity and his past.

 Overview

 Robert Horton plays a man who was shot and left for dead.
 In the premiere episode, two buffalo hunters find him out on the prairie and, thinking he might be an outlaw, take him to the nearest town in hopes of receiving reward money.
 When he regains consciousness, he has no recollection of who he was, or why anyone would want to harm him.
 The doctor who treats his wounds gives him the name "Shenandoah," stating the word means "land of silence".

 For the remainder of the series, Shenandoah roams the West in search of clues to his identity.
 He learns that he had been a Union officer during the American Civil War, and comes to believe that he had been married.
 The final episode, "Macauley's Cure", ends with Mrs. Macauley telling Shenandoah: "It's not always important who you are; it's always important what you are."

-Among the guest stars on the series were John Anderson, Claude Akins, Ed Asner, Elisha Cook Jr., Jeanne Cooper, John Dehner, Bruce Dern, Elinor Donahue, Leif Erickson, Beverly Garland, Sally Kellerman, DeForest Kelley, George Kennedy, Martin Landau, Cloris Leachman, John McIntire, Martin Milner, Leonard Nimoy, Jeanette Nolan, Warren Oates, Susan Oliver, Joyce Van Patten, James Doohan, and Michael Witney.
+Among the guest stars on the series were John Anderson, Robert Anderson, Claude Akins, Ed Asner, Elisha Cook Jr., Jeanne Cooper, Richard H. Cutting, John Dehner, Bruce Dern, Elinor Donahue, Leif Erickson, Beverly Garland, Sally Kellerman, DeForest Kelley, George Kennedy, Martin Landau, Cloris Leachman, John McIntire, Martin Milner, Leonard Nimoy, Jeanette Nolan, Warren Oates, Susan Oliver, Joyce Van Patten, James Doohan, and Michael Witney.